This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

 The budget plan must be reviewed and validated by all stakeholders.
-They need to check details such as invoicing, amounts and methods/timing of budget reporting.
+They must check details such as invoicing, amounts, and methods/timing of budget reporting.

 The specification of each workflow should include (at a minimum):

-Workflows allow you to automate AEM activities.
+Workflows let you automate AEM activities.
 The Workflows Concept outlines: